Jbleezy/BO1-Reimagined/README.md

 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
 * Add BO2 meat FX and grief FX in game
 * Rename some zone names
+* Fix Nikolai viewhands
 * Verruckt: replace Kar98k with Springfield (WaW version has Springfield)
-* Der Riese: fix curb near power
-* Fix Nikolai viewhands
-* Moon: fix space helmet teddy bear model for box

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add new grief damage fx
 * Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
 * Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)
+* Shangri-La: add monkeys?

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated